raspberrypilearning/custom-pi-desktop/en/step_6.md

 ## What next?

 Well done!
-You have just completed the third project in the Raspberry Pi for beginners pathway.
+You have just completed the third project in the [Raspberry Pi for beginners pathway](https://projects.raspberrypi.org/en/pathways/raspberry-pi-beginners){:target="_blank"}.

 Next, try the fourth project in the pathway, [Pac-Man treasure hunt on the terminal](https://projects.raspberrypi.org/en/projects/pacman-terminal){:target="_blank"}.